 Deep tissue massage

 I had a double mastectomy and opted for aesthetic flat closure with no breast mound reconstruction.
 As such, I have scars on both sides that arc from my sternum out and into my armpits.
 I also had radiation on the left side to prevent cancer recurrence.
-When one has scars as large and as extensive of mine, scar tissue forms.
+When one has scars as large and as extensive as mine, scar tissue forms.
 Radiation further tightens and stiffens impacted tissue areas.
 Shortly after radiation, I experienced some shortening of my range of motion on the left side, so visited an occupational therapist to do some manipulation and to get on a stretching regime that would help to regain my full range of motion and maintain it over time.
 In my regular Swedish full body massages, my therapist has no issues massaging my chest to keep the scar tissue moving and limber so we prevent adhesions from forming (note: I always give them a heads up not to be surprised when I turn over and there’s nothing there chest-wise).
 Recently I had a 45-minute deep tissue massage where the therapist upped the intensity, deeply massaging the scar tissue and stretching my arm to further extend my range of motion.
 Relaxing would not be the term I’d use to describe a massage that was at times uncomfortable.
 That said, it is vital that scar tissue remains supple and so it is something we’ll continue to work together to maintain.